Hattie's Hat 5231 Ballard Ave NW, 784-0175, $$

 Hi-Life 5425 Russell NW, 784-7272, $

-Housed in the beautifully renovated Ballard Firehouse, Hi-Life serves a delicious breakfast and daily brunch, and perfectly good dinners, too.
-Highlight of the A.M.: Fancy French Toast, two huge slices of crusty and thick Essential Bakery bread soaked to the core in yummy, not-too-sweet vanilla custard and cooked to a crisp, deep golden brown.
-Highlight of the P.M.: Well-wrought wood-fired pizzas.
+Housed in the beautifully renovated Ballard Firehouse.
+Hi-Life serves a delicious breakfast.
+The Fancy French Toast was delicious.
+Two huge slices of crusty and thick Essential Bakery bread were soaked to the core in yummy, not-too-sweet vanilla custard and cooked to a crisp, deep golden brown.

 La Carta de Oaxaca 5431 Ballard Ave NW, 782-8722, $